 Indeed, the Intercom blog even attracts talent.
 The recruits are often already aware of the high-quality write-ups by the company.
 Also, the employees view getting published on the blog as an achievement and report it under their quarterly goals.

 Yet, Intercom faces a major challenge.
 Their subject matter experts are not professional writers.
 Sure they have lived experience and willingness to share their ideas with the Intercom audience.
-However, onboarding over 200 authors that write on a growing variety of subjects isn’t easy.
+However, having over 200 authors that write on a growing variety of subjects isn’t easy.
 To maintain quality, a smooth editorial process is critical.

 A senior editor Geoffrey Keating shared his editing process with Animalz.
 For all the contributors, he edits their articles by scheduling face-to-face calls.
 He refers to the process as collaborative editing and believes that it’s a better process than leaving detailed comments in a document as it could discourage the contributor.